myDevicesIoT/cayenne-docs/docs/FEATURES.md

 #### Raspberry Pi

 When adding a Raspberry Pi computer to Cayenne, asset tracking will automatically default to manual tracking and the **Location setting** will be set to “This device doesn’t move”.
-After adding your Raspberry Pi device to Cayenne, your device dashboard will appear and a [Device Map widget](#device-map-features) will be automatically added.<br/><br/>
+After adding your Raspberry Pi device to Cayenne, your device dashboard will appear and a [Device Map widget](#features-asset-tracking-map-tracking-features-device-map-features) will be automatically added.

-**Manual Asset Tracking (Raspberry Pi)**<br/>
+**Manual Asset Tracking (Raspberry Pi)**

-You can manually set the the address of your device in the map widget or by opening settings for the widget.<br/>
+You can manually set the the address of your device in the map widget or by opening settings for the widget.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160926141955/RPI-Map-Widget-Manual-location-default1.png" width="600" height="363" alt="Raspberry Pi Tracking"><br/><br/></p>

-**Enabling Automatic Asset Tracking (Raspberry Pi)**<br/><br/>
+**Enabling Automatic Asset Tracking (Raspberry Pi)**

 Coming soon!
-<br/><br/>

 #### Custom Widgets

 When adding a Custom Widget, you will be asked whether the widget is attached to a parent device, or whether this widget will move independently from the device it communicates with.
-For example, you might have custom sensors, each outfitted with GPS devices, sending their data back to a Raspberry Pi that monitors all sensor data.<br/><br/>
+For example, you might have custom sensors, each outfitted with GPS devices, sending their data back to a Raspberry Pi that monitors all sensor data.

-**Connected to a Device**<br/>
+**Connected to a Device**

 When adding a Custom Widget to Cayenne, the location settings will default to using the same location as the device to which this device is connected to.
 If you are connecting a sensor which is wired directly to its parent device, there is no additional information needed for this widget’s location – the location of your widget will automatically share the location of its parent.
-You may click on the parent device marker on the map widget to see the location and status information for your device, including your custom widget’s status.<br/>
+You may click on the parent device marker on the map widget to see the location and status information for your device, including your custom widget’s status.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160926142800/Custom-Widget-Map-Widget-connected-sensor1.png" width="600" height="363" alt="Connected to a Device"><br/><br/></p>

-**Manual Asset Tracking**<br/>
+**Manual Asset Tracking**

 If you have a Custom Widget that is not located in the same place as the device it communicates with, you can enter a manual location for the device.
 To configure your Custom Widget for manual tracking, be sure to change the **Location** for the widget to “Manual”.
-You will then be given the option to enter in the Address for your widget.<br/><br/>
+You will then be given the option to enter in the Address for your widget.

-**Moves independently**<br/>
+**Moves independently**

 If you have a device that is capable of moving independently of its parent, you can configure your Custom Widget to obtain its location automatically.
 To configure your Custom Widget for automatic location tracking, be sure to change the **Location** for the widget to “Moves independently”.
 You will then be asked to enter in the required information that let’s Cayenne know where to obtain the location information for this device.
 For example, when connecting to an Arduino board, you will be asked for the Virtual Pin that provides location data.
-See more information on specifying automatic location tracking settings for [Raspberry Pi](#raspberry-pi-device-tracking) or [Arduino devices](#arduino-device-tracking).<br/><br/>
+See more information on specifying automatic location tracking settings for [Raspberry Pi](#features-asset-tracking-configuring-tracking-raspberry-pi), [Arduino devices](#features-asset-tracking-configuring-tracking-arduino) or [LoRa devices](#features-asset-tracking-configuring-tracking-lora-devices).

 #### Connected Sensors

 Many of the sensors supported in Cayenne’s Add Device process will be wired directly to an Arduino or Raspberry Pi device.
 These sensors will share the location data for their parent device.
 When adding these devices, you will find that the **Location** field will automatically be set to “Connected to Raspberry Pi” or “Connected to Arduino”.
 There is no additional location information needed for this device.
 You will see these sensors shown when you view the details for a location marker.
-[View Map Widget Features](#device-map-features)<br/>
+[View Map Widget Features](#features-asset-tracking-map-tracking-features-device-map-features)

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160804141842/lora-device-connect-sensors-info.png" width="600" height="416" alt="Connected Sensors"><br/><br/></p>